Twenmod/Portfoliogame/readme.md

 ## Playing

-Download a release build for linux or windows in the [releases](https://github.com/Twenmod/Portfoliogame/releases) tab
+- Download a release build for linux or windows in the [releases](https://github.com/Twenmod/Portfoliogame/releases) tab

+- Run the binary or executable file and start playing the game

 ## Building